About the Book

 P. T. Bridgeport is a photographer, calligrapher, and uncompensated curmudgeon.

-A transplant from farther north, he resides in Savannah with the elegant and accomplished Ms. Hamden Bridgeport and their noble companion Stink.
+A transplant from farther north, he resides east of Savannah with the elegant and accomplished Ms. Hamden Bridgeport and their noble companion Stink, and he still finds things that fascinate and delight him.

 He was a trombonist early in life but went through a program and now lives spit-valve free.